• Program -

 Kang Wu

-Program Director Kang is the program director for Markets and Industrial Development at KAPSARC, with many years of energy research and consulting… Kang is the program director for Markets and Industrial Development at KAPSARC, with many years of energy research and consulting experience.
+Kang is the program director for Markets and Industrial Development at KAPSARC, with many years of energy research and consulting experience.
 His ongoing research covers a variety of issues related to economic, energy (particularly oil and gas) and environmental developments in China and the rest of the Asia-Pacific region.
 Kang speaks at international conferences, forums, workshops and training programs, and his research has been cited by international media, including Time magazine, the Wall Street Journal, New York Times, the Asian Wall Street Journal, International Herald Tribune, Far Eastern Economic Review, Financial Times, Reuters, Voice of America, BBC, CNBC and others.
-In 2003, Kang testified before the U.S.-China Economic and Security Review Commission on Capitol Hill in Washington, D.C. on the impact of China’s energy sector and market developments on the rest of the world.
-He is the author and co-author of numerous company studies, journal articles, research papers, project reports, books, chapters and other publications.
+In 2003,

 Abdullah Aldayel

-Abdullah is a research associate in the Oil and Gas program, with a focus on oil markets and energy policies.
+Abdullah is a research lead in the Oil and Gas program, with a focus on oil markets and energy policies.
 He primarily works on the economic cost of shocks to world oil markets.
 His work has been published in several peer-reviewed journals.

 Abdullah holds a B.S. degree in petroleum engineering from the King Fahd University of Petroleum and Minerals (KFUPM).